 The best way I know for a couple to forge an agreement on lifestyle is to go through the process of determining your family values.
 (The "Determining Your Core Values Project" can be found here).
 Once the two of you have come to an agreement on what you really value in your marriage and family, lifestyle matters and decisions will be more obvious.
 This project is a life saver for couples of all ages.

 I encourage you to also evaluate and discuss your attitude toward material possessions, your tendency to compare, and your ability to deny what your eyes see and want.
 Hold each other accountable for purchases by establishing a budget and being in agreement about what you will or will not buy.

 Every marriage needs a clear understanding and practice of Jesus’ teachings about money and possessions.
 He commanded us not to worry about physical needs or material things but to “Seek first the kingdom of God and His righteousness” (Matthew 6:33).
 He told His disciples to travel light and encouraged them to be ready to give away their coats if people asked for them.
 Jesus did not have a home and was definitely not encumbered by stuff.
 He is our model.

 Finally, as a couple you need a godly mentor couple who can model budget management and impart to you God’s heart about money, possessions, and materialism.
 There’s nothing better than learning from someone who has already been through your season of life.
 A mentor couple can give you wisdom, hold you accountable, and help you make wise choices.

-That advice has echoed in my soul as we have faced the temptation “You can have it all.”
+That advice has echoed in my soul as we have tried to fight off the temptation “You can have it all.”